exyi/coberec/docs/thesis/API-overview.md

 var genericClass = TypeSignature.Class("GenericClass", ns, @public, genericParameters: new [] { paramT })
 ```

-Interface implementations and base types are not specified in the signature, but in the `TypeDef`.
+Interface implementations and base types are not specified in the signature, but the `TypeDef`.
 The following example shows how to declare a derived class and an interface.

 ```csharp